Vision of the future: 10 hi-tech inventions we'll hopefully be using in 2030

 With potentially vastly superhuman intelligence, one day your best friend could be a yogurt.

-With them you could turn your whole forearm into a computer display.
-Anyone with ordinary tattoos will wish they’d waited a while.
+whole forearm into a computer display.
+Anyone with ordinary tattoos will

 You will also be able to get electronic makeup.